weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

   - `"distance"`: The distance metric to be used to calculate the distance between any two arbitrary vectors.
 Defaults to `cosine`.
 See [supported metrics here](/developers/weaviate/config-refs/distances.md).
   - `"ef"`: The higher `ef` is chosen, the more accurate, but also slower a search becomes.
 This helps in the recall/performance trade-off that is possible with HNSW.
 If you omit setting this field it will default to `-1` which means "Let Weaviate pick the right `ef` value". `ef` can be updated over time, and is not immutable like `efConstruction` and `maxConnections`.
   - `"efConstruction"`: controls index search speed/build speed tradeoff.
 The tradeoff here is on importing.
 So a high `efConstruction` means that you can lower your `ef` settings but that importing will be slower.
 Default is set to 128, the integer should be greater than 0.
-This setting is immutable after class initialization.
+This setting is immutable after collection initialization.
   - `"maxConnections"`: the maximum number of connections per element in all layers.
 Default is set to 64, the integer should be greater than 0.
-This setting is immutable after class initialization.
+This setting is immutable after collection initialization.
   - `"dynamicEfMin"`: If using dynamic `ef` (set to `-1`), this value acts as a lower boundary.
 Even if the limit is small enough to suggest a lower value, `ef` will never drop below this value.
 This helps in keeping search accuracy high even when setting very low limits, such as 1, 2, or 3. *Not available prior to `v1.10.0`.
 Defaults to `100`.
 This setting has no effect if `ef` has a value other than `-1`.*
   - `"dynamicEfMax"`: If using dynamic `ef` (set to `-1`), this value acts as an upper boundary.
 Even if the limit is large enough to suggest a lower value, `ef` will be capped at this value.
 This helps to keep search speed reasonable when retrieving massive search result sets, e.g. 500+.
 Note that the maximum will not have any effect if the limit itself is higher than this maximum.
 In this case the limit will be chosen as `ef` to avoid a situation where `limit` would higher than `ef` which is impossible with HNSW. *Not available prior to `v1.10.0`.
 Defaults to `500`.
 This setting has no effect if `ef` has a value other than `-1`.*
   - `"dynamicEfFactor"`: If using dynamic `ef` (set to `-1`), this value controls how `ef` is determined based on the given limit.
 E.g. with a factor of `8`, `ef` will be set to `8*limit` as long as this value is between the lower and upper boundary.
 It will be capped on either end, otherwise. *Not available prior to `v1.10.0`.
 Defaults to `8`.
 This setting has no effect if `ef` has a value other than `-1`.*
   - `"vectorCacheMaxObjects"`: For optimal search and import performance all previously imported vectors need to be held in memory.
 However, Weaviate also allows for limiting the number of vectors in memory.
-By default, when creating a new class, this limit is set to one trillion (i.e. `1e12`) objects.
+By default, when creating a new collection, this limit is set to one trillion (i.e. `1e12`) objects.
 A disk lookup for a vector is orders of magnitudes slower than memory lookup, so the cache should be used sparingly.
-This field is mutable after initially creating the class.
+This field is mutable after initially creating the collection.
   Generally we recommend that:
     - During imports set the limit so that all vectors can be held in memory.
 Each import requires multiple searches so import performance will drop drastically as not all vectors can be held in the cache.
     - When only or mostly querying (as opposed to bulk importing) you can experiment with vector cache limits which are lower than your total dataset size.
 Vectors which aren't currently in cache will be added to the cache if there is still room.
 If the cache runs full it is dropped entirely and all future vectors need to be read from disk for the first time.
 Subsequent queries will be taken from the cache, until it runs full again and the procedure repeats.
 Note that the cache can be a very valuable tool if you have a large dataset, but a large percentage of users only query a specific subset of vectors.
 In this case you might be able to serve the largest user group from cache while requiring disk lookups for "irregular" queries.